chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 After dissecting *William Rush Carving His Allegorical Figure of the Schuylkill River* and breaking it down into a tripartite of themes, what is Thomas Eakins' allegory here?
 This can possibly be answered by looking at a few sticking points some critics had with this piece--especially the final iteration of 1877.

 Firstly, this is a historical painting which depicts a prominent late artist at work, and given the lack of models, largely came out of Eakins' imagination.
-That being said, it is unlikely that William Rush utilized a nude model to carve his water nymph and bittern sculpture, so it seems that Eakins imposed his own bias for the artful nude onto Rush's artistic process, certainly without having anything to say about it.
+That being said, it is unlikely that William Rush utilized a nude model to carve his water nymph and bittern sculpture, so it seems that Eakins imposed his own bias for the artful nude onto Rush's artistic process, certainly not having anything to say about it.

 Apparently one criticism for this painting was the unattractiveness of the model, for the standards of the time anyway.
 Given Eakins' experience and exposure, this was likely intentional.
 Looking at the sculpture, it is virtually impossible to see what the nymph's body would look like under her draped clothing, so Eakins may have taken this opportunity to sculpt his own model, revealing what could possibly exist underneath the fabric folds.